-NOTE: Once the Part C application is complete, applicants seeking to offer a Part D plan must complete the Part D application in HPMS.
+NOTE: Once the Part C application is complete, applicants seeking to offer a Part D plan must complete the Part D application in the HPMS.
 PFFS organizations have the option to offer Part D plans.
 MSAs are not allowed to offer Part D plans.

-Access Standards
+RPPO Access Standards

 The purpose of this section is to allow applicants an opportunity to clearly define access standards.
 Attestations in this section will allow CMS to evaluate access standards based on the organization’s explanation of urban and rural areas, discussions of the patterns of care, descriptions of how the geo-access standards were developed, and the percentage of beneficiaries that will fall within the standards for each type of provider.
 The following attestations were developed to implement the regulations of 42 CFR 422.112.

-In HPMS, complete the table below:
+In the HPMS, complete the table below: